ethangela/stock_llm_predict/README.md

 After reviewing various SOTA LLMs, we found the latest Chronos, a pretrained time series forecasting model, generates the most remarkable zero-shot performance [Performance](https://github.com/amazon-science/chronos-forecasting).
 We therefore use Chronos as the backbone for all tasks below, where for each prediction we generate 100 samples and use the median as the output.

-### 2) The right look-back window
+### 2) The right rolling look-back window

-Given historical stock price data, a critical question is determining how many past prices to use for forecasting future prices.
-We conducted a test to predict the next-day price movement for the final 10, 20, 30, 40, and 50 instances of the Close price.
-In this test, we used look-back windows ranging from 10 to 1000.
+Determining the optimal number of past prices for forecasting is crucial.
+We tested rolling look-back windows from 10 to 1000 to predict the next-day price movement for the final 10, 20, 30, 40, and 50 Close price instances.
+For example, using a 300-day window means each prediction is based on the previous 300 prices.

-For example, when predicting the next-day price movement for the final 10 instances of the Close price, if we choose a window size of 300, the prediction for the next-day movement of each instance is based on its previous 300 prices.

-After plotting the number of correct movement predictions against the size of the look-back window, we found that a look-back window size of 400 consistently led to the highest number of correct predictions across all instance sizes.
-An example with 20 instances is shown below, where correct movement predictions peak at the window size 400.
+Our analysis revealed that a 400-day look-back window consistently yielded the highest accuracy across all instance sizes.
+The plot below illustrates this with the final 20 instances, where correct predictions peak at a window size of 400.

 ![](./look_back_window/close_forward1_smp100_hit_countof20.png)

 Other plots can be found at `./look_back_window`.
+In the following tasks, we stick to window size 400.

 ### 3) The right foreward window